 cancer treatment developments, you'll have to keep tuning in to BEL and Real Science Radio!

-* Update: Now it's lung cancer!
-A British media report on late-stage lung cancer "cure" using antibody treatment (immunotherapy) virtually cured a bedridden hospice patient with advanced lung cancer that has metastasized to his lymph nodes.
+* Lung Cancer Too: Incredible results should not give false hope to all sufferers, but cautious hope to many.
+A British media report on a late-stage lung cancer "cure" using antibody treatment (immunotherapy) virtually cured a bedridden hospice patient with advanced lung cancer that has metastasized to his lymph nodes.
 His oncologist gave this 50-year-old two weeks to live (though such estimates can be notoriously wrong).
 But two weeks after his antibody treatment with the drug called Opdivo, a drug already available in the U.S., he recovered and returned home, even though previously, his lung cancer already had spread to his vocal cords and lymph nodes.
 Check out also, "...'remarkable' success fighting end-stage lung cancer in trials, experts say.
 It is also effective against other cancers" and listen to this report here on BEL.

-* Feb 2019 Update: BEL caller Brad H. from Vancouver, BC (kgov.com/brad-2015) called off-air on 2/14/19.
+* Feb 2019 Update: Here are two from among the BEL listeners who've had a positive experience asking their oncologists about targeted antibodies.
+First, Brad H. from Vancouver, BC (kgov.com/brad-2015) called off-air on 2/14/19.
 His father, who's bladder was removed as its cancer spead to his lymph nodes, had two rounds of chemo with no apparent benefit.
 Brad thanks BEL for suggesting that patients urge their oncologist to explore immunotherapy.
 For now, a year after being accepted into a trial, Brad's father appears to be cancer free!
-March Update: RSR listener Tom Healey, 83, passed away after receiving an immunotherapy treatment that, while it didn't overcome his deteriorated heath, did enable his own marrow to again produce red blood cells!
+Then, RSR listener Tom Healey, 83, passed away after asking for and then receiving an immunotherapy treatment that, while it didn't overcome his deteriorated heath, did enable his own marrow to again produce red blood cells!

 * April 2019 Update: More than 1 in 4 go into full remission in small lymphoma immunotherapy trial, now going into larger clinical trial including for breast and head-and-neck cancers.
 (And see below; this article has been updated throughout 2019!)